kellyelton/docs.exceptionless.com/contents/configuration.md

 ExceptionlessClient.Default.Configuration.UseFolderStorage("C:\\ExceptionlessEvents");
 {% endhighlight %}

 You can also use in memory storage, this is recommended for high throughput logging scenarios.
-The client will store errors in memory instead of serializing the errors to disk, but at the expense that any submitted events will be lost on application exit.
+The client will store events in memory instead of serializing the events to disk, but at the expense that any unsubmitted events will be lost on application exit.

 {% highlight c# %}
 ExceptionlessClient.Default.Configuration.UseInMemoryStorage();